whatsupmailbox/whatsupmailbox.github.io/_posts/2015-09-02-Birchbox-Build-Your-Own-Los-Angeles-2015.md

 <p>There was absolutely no line for Birchbox Man, so I went to that one first while my girlfriend stood in line for the women's one.</p>

 <center><img src='/images/BirchboxEventLA2015S.jpg'></center>
-<p>As expected, you get to choose 1 Lifestyle item, 1 Skincare, 1 Grooming, 1 Hair product and 1 Fragrance.</p>
+<p>As expected, you get to choose 1 Lifestyle item, 1 Hair product, 1 Grooming product, 1 Fragrance and 1 Skincare.</p>
 <br>

 <H4>Here's my Birchbox Man selections:</H4>